-Usual components of such a message would be: the nature of the situation; the location of the situation; what action should be taken; and (if appropriate) a promise of further information as it becomes known.
+Usual components of such a message would be the nature of the situation; the location of the situation; what action should be taken; and (if appropriate) a promise of further information as it becomes known.

 An example of such a message containing those components would be: "Fire reported in Turner Hall.
 Evacuate that building.
 Others stay clear.
 More info to follow."
-The notification can be activated by personnel in Information Technology, Public Relations, Campus Security, and/or Student Engagement.
+The notification can be activated by personnel in Information Technology, Public Relations, Campus Safety, and/or Enrollment Management and Student Experience.

 Individual and community safety is the paramount concern in any decision to notify the campus community of a dangerous or emergency situation.
 Safety may, in certain circumstances, require that notification be delayed, particularly when emergency or law enforcement personnel believe that such notification will compromise efforts to assist a victim or victims or frustrate efforts to respond to or mitigate an emergency.
-Due deference will be given to such considerations, but only in truly exceptional circumstances there will be a decision to delay or avoid notification.
+Due deference will be given to such considerations, but only in truly exceptional circumstances will there be a decision to delay or avoid notification.